Duo jailed for life for Comanchero execution killing

 While recovering in hospital, Yolanda identified Taani and Tufui as her offenders from a police photoboard, Detective Sergeant Tamaru Anderson told the court.

-Sam Wimsett, Tapaevalu's counsel, contested that while his client accepted he was at the scene he "didn't do anything" and placed the culpability soley with Taani.
+Sam Wimsett, Tapaevalu's counsel, contested that while his client accepted he was at the scene he "didn't do anything" and placed the culpability solely with Taani.

 In a May raid last year, police found the revolver and rifle used during the shootings at a Te Atatu property.